Samir4569/Health-Mental-Prediction/README.md

 ## EDA

 Visualized the distributions of variables, including gender and number of employees.
 The key insights include:
-  - Majority of respondents identified as either Male or Female.
   ![Male or Female](graph.png)
-  - Most organizations surveyed had more than 1000 employees.
   ![Employees](graph2.png)

 ## Model Building